Fine-grained deterministic hardness of the shortest vector problem: Introduction

 Another interesting research area is the \emph{fine-grained} hardness of SVP.
 The main goal is to provide a lower bound for the runtime complexity of SVP based on an assumption such as the Strong Exponential Time Hypothesis ($\mathsf{SETH}$).
-This hypothesis states that for every $\varepsilon>0$ there is a $k\in\N$ such that the $k$-SAT problem on formulas with $n$ variables is not in $O(2^{(1-\varepsilon)n})$-time\footnote{All cost statements in this paper treat arithmetic/word operations on $O(L)$-bit words as unit-cost, where $L$ is the maximum bit-length of any input (e.g., lattice vector coordinates).}.
-Similar to the NP-hardness results for finite $p$ discussed above, the current results providing such lower bounds for $\gamma$-$\mathsf{GapSVP}_p$ for finite $p$ are based on the randomized version of this hypothesis.
+This hypothesis states that for every $\varepsilon>0$ there is a $k\in\N$ such that the $k$-SAT problem on formulas with $n$ variables is not in $O(2^{(1-\varepsilon)n})$-time\footnote{All cost statements in this paper treat arithmetic and bitwise operations on $O(L)$-bit integers as unit-cost, where $L$ is the maximum bit-length of any integer appearing in the instance encoding.}.
+Similar to the NP-hardness results for finite $p$ discussed above, the current results providing such lower bounds for $\gamma$-$\mathsf{GapSVP}_p$ for finite $p$ are mostly based on the randomized version of this hypothesis.
 In 2018, it has been proved (\cite{Agg}) that for $p>p_0\approx 2.1397$, $p\not\in 2\Z$, $\mathsf{GapSVP}_p$ is not in $O(2^{C_p n})$-time for some constant $C_p\in(0,1)$, unless randomized $\mathsf{SETH}$ is false.
-By using a gap-variant of $\mathsf{SETH}$ that states a complexity lower bound for the approximation of the number of satisfiable clauses in $k$-SAT, this has also been extended to $\gamma$-$\mathsf{GapSVP}_p$ for some constant $\gamma>1$ (\cite{BenPeiTan}).
-In addition, a very recent preprint (\cite{HecSaf}) by Hecht and Safra contains two hardness results for $\mathsf{GapSVP}_p$ based on reductions that are subexponential-time, but deterministic.
+By using a gap-variant of $\mathsf{SETH}$ that states a complexity lower bound for the approximation of the number of satisfiable clauses in $k$-SAT, this has also been extended to $\gamma$-$\mathsf{GapSVP}_p$ for some constant $\gamma>1$ (\cite{Agg},\cite{BenPeiTan}).
+In addition, a recent preprint (\cite{HecSaf}) by Hecht and Safra contains two hardness results for $\mathsf{GapSVP}_p$ based on reductions that are subexponential-time, but deterministic.
 The first states that $(\sqrt{2}-o(1))$-$\mathsf{GapSVP}_p$ is not in polynomial-time for every $p>2$, unless 3-SAT is in $O(2^{O(n^{2/3}\log n)})$-time.
 The second statement improves upon the approximation factor $\gamma$ for sufficiently large $p$, assuming $\text{NP}\not\subseteq \text{SUBEXP}$.